agiessing/agiessing.github.io/_pages/teaching.md

     <h6 class="font-italic mt-2 mt-sm-0">Spring 2019</h6>
     <ul class="card-text font-weight-light list-group list-group-flush">
       <li class="list-group-item">Undergraduate-level introduction to probability, statistics, and machine learning.</li>
-      <li class="list-group-item"> This course provides background to understand and produce rigorous statistical analysis including estimation, confidence intervals, hypothesis testing, regression, logistic regression and a brief introduction to machine learning.
+      <li class="list-group-item"> This course provides background to understand and produce rigorous statistical analysis including estimation, confidence intervals, hypothesis testing, regression, logistic regression, model selection, and a brief introduction to machine learning.
 Applicability and limitations of these methods are illustrated using a variety of modern real world data sets and manipulation of the statistical software R.</li>
       <li class="list-group-item">— <a href="..."> Syllabus</a> </li>
     </ul>
   </div>